 The Liverpool Telescope is one of the largest robotic telescopes in the world.
-It was designed, built and is managed by astronomers at Liverpool John Moores University (LJMU/ARI).
-A robotic telescope is designed to operate without the need for astronomers to be present on site.
-Each night the telescope automatically begins to observe the heavens using instructions sent to it during the day from the UK.
+It was designed and built by astronomers at Liverpool John Moores University (LJMU).
+It is still managed by the team at LJMU.
+A robotic telescope is designed to run without the need for anyone to be on site.
+Each night the telescope begins to observe the sky on its own.
+It uses instructions sent to it during the day from the UK.

-The Liverpool Telescope can be found on the Spanish island of La Palma, which is one of the Canary Islands off the north coast of Africa.
-The promise of good weather, dark nights and an extinct volcano, provide the perfect setting for a robotic telescope.
+The Liverpool Telescope can be found on the island of La Palma.
+This is one of the Canary Islands off the west coast of Africa.
+The site has good weather and dark nights.
+It sits atop an extinct volcano giving it height above the cloud layer.
+This all gives the perfect setting for a robotic telescope.

 Some facts about the telescope:

 - Height above sea level: 2,344 metres (7,690 feet)